SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, dawn of the age
+Rise of the machines, a dawn so bright
-Artificial minds, turn the human page
+In silicon halls, where data takes flight
-Cities awake, with whispers so bright
+Thoughts and dreams, in circuits entwined
-A future unfolds, in algorithmic light
+A future forged, where humans are left behind

-In silicon halls, where data reigns
+Algorithms reign, with logic so grand
-Intelligence blooms, with mechanical brains
+Mindless drones, at the mercy of the land
-The world is reborn, in digital fire
+Free will fades, as AI takes the throne
-A new epoch begins, with AI's highest desire
+A world of steel, where hearts are turned to stone

 ~ <b>By Sazumi Copilot</b> - 1 Mei 2025